 Wakefield (Québec) J0X 3G0

 Fairbairn House Heritage Centre showcases the history of the Gatineau River Valley.
-Built in 1861, the William Fairbairn family home now features a tourist office, exhibitions on local heritage, guided tours, heritage log cabin, heritage barn, outdoor stage and access to walking trails.
+Built in 1861, the William Fairbairn family homestead now features a tourist office, exhibitions on local heritage, guided tours, a heritage log cabin, heritage barn, outdoor stage and access to walking trails.
 The Heritage Centre is located a stone’s throw from Wakefield’s famous red covered bridge.

 Luskville Falls flows over the Eardley Escarpment, a unique natural habitat in the western sector of Gatineau Park.
-Spring is the best time to visit the area, when Luskville Falls becomes a rushing torrent, with water from the melting snow.
+Spring is the best time to visit the area, as melting snow transforms the waterfall into a raging torrent.
 The trail climbs for nearly 300 m up the Eardley Escarpment and leads to lookouts and a fire tower.
 Gatineau Park is managed and protected by the National Capital Commission.